BioSystemsUM/MEWpy/docs/example.md

-Optimizations over genes' expression modifications are run by setting and running the intended problem.
-Gene deletion optimization problems are defined a GKOProblem while gene over- or under expression optimization using the GOUProblem class.
+Optimizations of genes' expression modifications are run by setting and running the intended problem.
+Gene deletion optimization problems are defined as a GKOProblem while gene over- or under expression optimization use the GOUProblem class.